Skip to main content

 Containment pans must be installed under and around equipment and machines that use, treat, or store ANY dry cleaning solvent.
 Specific materials and volume capacity are called for in the dry cleaner rules.
 Containment pans must be under the dry cleaning machine, wastewater treatment unit, hazardous waste container, and any solvent stored onsite.
 This requirement provides extra protection to contain leaks and spills.

-For more information: Containment Under and Around Dry Cleaning Systems Fact Sheet
+Fact sheet: Containment Under and Around Dry Cleaning Systems

 Dry Cleaners are required to report spills, leaks, or releases, of more than one pound of dry cleaning solvent (about one cup of perc) that occur outside of their containment pans to the Oregon Emergency Response System at 1-800-452-0311.